Sandyrana purpureolata

-Nyctimystes purpureolatus is a species of frog in the subfamily Pelodryadinae.
+Sandyrana purpureolata is a species of frog in the family Pelodryadidae.
 It is endemic to New Guinea and is known from its type locality on the Tiri River, a small tributary of the Mamberamo River in West Papua, Indonesia, and from three locations in West Sepik Province, Papua New Guinea.

 Description

 Adult males measure 56–68 mm in snout–vent length; no females were included in the type series.
 The body is relatively slender.
 The snout is truncate.
 The tympanum is moderately large, obscured dorsally by the supratympanic fold.
 The fingers and the toes have prominent discs.
 The fingers have moderate webbing; the toes have more extensive webbing.
 The dorsum is entirely light green.
 The limbs have prominent white dermal folds.
 The lower lip has indistinct white labial stripe, and the eye is surrounded by a white ring.
 The lateral surfaces of the body are light purple with extensive cream blotching in between.
 The limbs have partly purple lateral surfaces.